A Very Selective Program

 Mornings – Time to write music and/or attend orchestra rehearsals

-Afternoons – Lessons, masterclasses/seminars and rhythm classes (Free time should be used for composition)
+Afternoons – Lessons, masterclasses, seminars and classes (Free time should be used for composition)

 Evenings – Attend performances and late-night composition